-Our Queyras ski touring holiday is a rare mid winter multiday ski tour, exploring the Queyras Regional Park, staying in comfortable Huts and Gites with showers and plentiful home cooking each night.
+Our Queyras ski tour offers a rare chance to enjoy a mid winter multiday ski touring trip, exploring the Queyras Regional Park in the Southern French Alps and staying in comfortable Huts and Gites with showers and plentiful home cooking each night.
 This is a beautiful area well away from the major resorts, where the skiing is characterised by accessible ski summits and lovely descents, frequently skiing powder in open forest glades at this time of year.

 This is an intermediate level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 3 (see our Fitness/Experience guidelines).
 You need some previous ski touring experience in order to join this tour (day touring experience is sufficient – the Queyras is a great venue for experienced ski tourers looking for excellent snow, but is also suitable as first multiday tour for keen off piste skiers).
 The week involves 5-6 hour days with generally steady climbs and typically 6-900m ascent a day – so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 25% uplift and 75% skinning on this tour – approx 4750m skinning up, and 6550m skiing down.